 The reserve shelves (sometimes also called “course reading”) can be found on the left back side of the reading section.
 For Chinese Studies, it is located directly on the ground floor of the department’s section.

 The reserve shelves represent a temporary collection of works which lecturers have chosen as literature for a particular course.
 Because they are meant for the students of the respective courses, they are either not loanable or only loanable over the weekend (Fr.
-12:00-Mo.12:00) or during weekdays until 12:00 of the following day at most.
+12:00-Mo.12:00).